ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    domain ODU2 connection segment between the access links on S3 and S18.

-   When a 10Gb IP link between R1 and R3 is needed, an ODU2 end-to-end connection needs to be created, passing through transport network nodes S3, S5 and S6 which belong to the same PNC domain (single- domain service request):
+   When a 10Gb an IP connectivity service between R1 and R3 is needed, an ODU2 end-to-end connection needs to be created, passing through transport network nodes S3, S5 and S6 which belong to the same PNC domain (single- domain service request):